Enrolment for new students starting in September 2020

 4. Shibboleth log-in for online Library services and Moodle

-You will be emailed your Shibboleth log-in, around 12 September, which enables you to log-on to the Library’s online services and gain general access to Moodle.
+You will be emailed your Shibboleth log-in, in September 2020, which enables you to log-on to the Library’s online services and gain general access to Moodle.
 Please contact the Library if you have any queries: Library@tavi-port.ac.uk

 5. Moodle enrolment keys

 In September 2020, you will be emailed the details to access your specific course page in Moodle.
 Please contact TEL if you have any queries: TELsupport@tavi-port.org

 The Trust’s Welcome Week is about preparing for the start of your studies with an induction, meeting your fellow students and staff and completing some essential administrative and governance tasks.

 We are committed to equality of opportunity - and we aim to make sure our students and staff are treated respectfully and regardless of difference.
 In our clinical practice, teaching and research, we are committed to inclusivity and excellence and your learning experience will be grounded in these principles.

 6a.
 Attend the clinical directorate and induction day (clinical courses only)

 Those of you on clinical programmes of study will be required to undertake clinical checks and inductions as part of the Trust’s Governance passport, prior to starting your clinical work at the Trust.